• Nutrition

 Best Exercise Bikes

-Written by Elliot Basser Comment on Best Exercise Bikes
+Written by Shane McLean Comment on Best Exercise Bikes

-Exercise bikes, sometimes referred to as stationary bikes, provide a convenient way to workout without having to travel to the gym or bear the outdoor elements.
-More compact than most gym equipment, exercise bikes are ideal for smaller spaces yet still offer multiple levels of intensity.
-They’re also great for anyone with joint pain because they provide a lower impact workout than other common exercises like running or jumping.
+Exercise bikes, sometimes referred to as stationary exercise bikes, provide a convenient way to work out without traveling to the gym or bearing the outdoor elements.
+More compact than most gym equipment, exercise bikes are ideal for smaller spaces yet offer multiple intensity levels.
+They’re also great for anyone with joint pain because they provide a lower-impact workout than other common exercises like running or jumping.

-In this post, we’re breaking down the various types of exercise bikes and the benefits they can offer those who use them.
-We’re also discussing the different things to look for and keep in mind when shopping for a new exercise bike, so you can choose the best one for you.
+In this post, we’re breaking down the various types of indoor cycling bikes and the benefits they can offer those who use them.
+We’re also discussing the different things to consider when shopping for a new exercise bike so that you can choose the best one for you.

 Best Exercise Bikes of 2023